 How many implant posts do I need to replace my teeth?

-Number of missing teeth
+Number of Missing Teeth

-Another important factor in deciding the number of implant posts required is the location of your missing teeth.
-Typically, replacing back teeth requires more implant posts as compared to replacing front teeth.
-Since your back teeth are responsible for chewing and crushing food.
+Another important factor to take into consideration is the location of your missing teeth.
+Replacing the back teeth always requires more implant posts as compared to the front teeth.
+This is because your back teeth are responsible for chewing and crushing food.
 As a result, the back teeth receive significantly more force than the front teeth do.
 Let's look at a scenario for replacing four teeth in the front versus the back: